Using the IntelliJ IDEA

 Opening a Scala REPL

-There are a few different ways to get a Scala REPL in IntelliJ:
+There are a couple of different ways to get a Scala REPL in IntelliJ:

-Note that while you can execute Scala code in this REPL, it is not always well formatted, and this REPL not aware of the exercise structure, so you may have trouble importing code from your own files.
+Note that while you can execute Scala code in this REPL, it is not always well formatted, and this REPL is not by default aware of the exercise structure.
+To use code in the exercises, or any of the other sub-modules in a round, you will need to configure the REPL Run Configuration:

 Trouble-shooting